Project: Counting-Up Party Game

 I considered putting indicators on the card for "right" and "wrong", but I couldn't think of how to do it.
 I took my previous prototype in my hands, fanned the cards, and stared at a mirror on my bathroom.
 I tried to play out the game with other people in my mind.
 I felt only a little insane.
 Eventually I saw that it was pretty confusing understanding the order of the cards fanned out in someone's hand.
 From the holder's perspective, they'd be lowest-to-highest, but from another person's perspective, staring at the back, they'd be in the reverse order.
 So before indicating "right" and "wrong", I wanted to help people understand "greater than" and "less than", i.e. what order the person was holding the cards in.
 So for the next prototype, I put "less than" and "greater than" symbols ("<", ">") in the corners of the cards.
 On the reverse, they were the opposite direction, and also on the reflection on the bottom of the card they were in the opposite direction.
 So the system could account for someone holding the cards in their hand in whatever orientation, and they could "fix" the symbols simply by flipping the card over.

-Future: Later I came back and considered how to indicate what was "right" and "wrong", if that was actually important.
+Later I came back and considered how to indicate what was "right" and "wrong", if that was actually important.
 One theory I had for how to build tension and stakes was to make it more clear how many "strikes" (wrong guesses) the team had, and I thought the "wrong" indicator, bright and obnoxious would help establish the raising stakes and tension.
 And an equally garish "right" indicator might make success feel more awesome.
+I ultimately let this idea go because I dropped the concept of representing the state of the game in one person's hand.
+It was too fiddly.
+I did want to think about raising the stakes and visually representing the stakes but it didn't seem worth any bit of fiddliness in a light-hearted party game.

 Tue Jul 2 06:05:39 PM PDT 2024